Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 **Illegal Characters:**
-The Full Stop character `.`  cannot be used and will cause the build to fail.
+The Full Stop character `.`  cannot be used and will cause the build to fail since it is already used by the LMS to determine the hierarchy of our langterms: `Package.Collection.termName`.

 ## Include your web component within the BSI project